mironside/mironside.github.io-nope/_posts/2015-09-23-c-api-internal-access-protection.md

 Including the underscore in the struct name makes it trivial to rename the entire api by find and replacing the underscored prefix 'Time\_'.
 It's also nice for debugging and differentiates the api struct from any user facing type that might be returned by the api.
 The File_ api might want to return a File pointer for example.

-Api functions use this struct explicitly.
+Api functions use the struct explicitly.

 {% highlight c %}
 static void Time_Initialize()